-With this new GitLab integration, Pulumi is able to add summary notes to a GitLab Merge Request by using the merge request information posted to the Pulumi Service via GitLab Webhooks.
+With this GitLab integration, Pulumi is able to add summary notes to a GitLab Merge Request by using the merge request information posted to the Pulumi Cloud via GitLab Webhooks.

 To enable the integration with your GitLab project, you will need to ensure you have done the following two things:

 - Signup for a Pulumi account with your GitLab identity (or link your GitLab identity with an existing account.)

 - If your GitLab Project is under a GitLab Group, ensure that the group is added to Pulumi as an organization

 - You must have a GitLab identity associated with your Pulumi account.